Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

 Throughout, we will assume that the costs are identical, i.e., $c_g = c_b = c_1 = c_0 = c$.
 In addition, we assume $u_g$ and $u_l$ are positive, and $c$ is non-negative.
-Table~\ref{tab:utilities} summarizes this asymmetric utility structure.
+Table~\ref{tab:utilities} summarizes this asymmetric counterfactual utility structure.
 Fixing the costs to be identical amounts to restricting the utility loss from a harmless and useless treatment to be equal.
 Without this restriction there will be an additional asymmetry due to the different costs, which would not affect our development, except to make the notation more cumbersome and results less interpretable.
-Note that our asymmetric utilities include symmetric utilities as special cases, thereby generalizing the standard setting considered in the policy learning literature.
-In Appendix~\ref{app:asymmetric}, we show that although it is possible to construct asymmetric utilities without using principal strata, doing so still implies some restrictions on the structure of utilities.

-Finally, in many scenarios the decision maker's utility function could depend on covariates as well.
-For instance, the cost of administering treatment may depend on individual characteristics.
-Our discussion below readily extends to such utility functions by allowing utility functions to depend on the covariates $X$.
-Below we will show that the asymmetric utility functions indeed induce decision problems where weights on decisions depend on covariates.